-Research on the Importance of Parental Educational Involvement in Primary School Students' English Learning

-After the renowned Critical Period Hypothesis (CPH) was proposed by Lenneberg in 1967, suggesting that individuals can easily and quickly learn language without external intervention during a specific stage of life, Johnson and Newport (1989) proved that there is an intimate relationship between age and language proficiency in the acquiring grammar.
+Research on the Importance of Parental Educational Involvement in Primary School Students' English Learning proved that there is an intimate relationship between age and language proficiency in the acquiring grammar.
 Specifically, a person's level of English acquisition declines with an increase in the initial age of second-language acquisition.
 Robinson (1994) and Kim et al. (1997) also demonstrated, through experiments, the impact of critical periods on second-language acquisition.
-Thus, the Ministry of Education of the People's Republic of China (2001b) stipulated that Chinese students should begin learning English from the third grade, which further illustrates the importance of foreign language learning during the critical period.
+Thus, the Ministry of Education of the People's Republic of China (2001) stipulated that Chinese students should begin learning English from the third grade, which further illustrates the importance of foreign language learning during the critical period.
 After various studies, Fu (2006), Liu (2012), Lei (2014), and Wu (2016) summarized the advantages of the critical period: the earlier the start of learning the language, the longer the time of contact with the language, leading to a higher the level of language mastery.